Coming soon

 Most merchants are naturally suspicious of anything coming between them and their consumers.
 Their biggest fear is that a VSV consumer offering will put their customers at risk of being stolen by other merchants.
 These suspicions can lead to objections that end a VSV’s consumer effort before it can even get started.

-- The goal of the consumer app is not to nudge a consumer to switch from merchant to merchant but to strengthen existing merchant relationships and reiterate purchase behavior.
+• The goal of the consumer app is not to nudge a consumer to switch from merchant to merchant, but to strengthen existing merchant relationships and reiterate purchase behavior.

-- A consumer app has many benefits to a merchant, but those benefits only exist if a consumer engages.
+• A consumer app has many benefits to a merchant, but those benefits only exist if a consumer engages.
 A consumer app is about engagement, not discovery.
 Unless a merchant has significant market share, a consumer is less likely to engage with an app that is exclusive to a single merchant.

-- Most consumers already engage with multiple merchants!
+• Most consumers already engage with multiple merchants!
 It is unlikely that an SMB has a monopoly.

 Assuming you can get all necessary parties interested, the best place to start is with an app targeted towards individual needs.

-Start with an Individual Utility Wedge
+Individual Utility Wedge

-Perhaps counterintuitively, it isn’t necessary to start by building out an app.
-A QR code pointing to a mobile site will start the customer on your brand journey just fine.
+Perhaps counterintuitively, it isn’t necessary to start out by building out an app.
+A QR code pointing to a mobile site will get the customer on your brand journey just fine.
 If you’ve built a magical experience and have sufficient merchant density, consumers will naturally start to prefer your technology and proactively seek out your app on their own.

 So where should a VSV begin to build a magical experience?